 City of artists

-Rio is a slice of paradise for creative people, which is probably one of the reasons why Filipe and I feel so at home here.
-My husband works in the film industry.
-Our creative minds are always bursting with ideas.
-Here, we have the chance to implement them.
+Rio is a slice of paradise for creative people, which is probably one of the reasons why I feel so at home here.
+My creative mind is always bursting with ideas.
+Here, I have the chance to implement them.
 When walking through the streets of Rio, you’ll find yourself discovering something special, some form of art, at almost every corner - be it a world-famous attraction, such as the ‘Escadaria Selarón’ (Selaron Steps), or a small backyard exhibition of a local artist.
 Both are impressive in their own right.
 Rio’s many museums are also worth going to – the ‘Museu do Amanhã’ (Museum of Tomorrow) for instance, with a very impressive exterior.
 Designed by star architect Santiago Calatrava, the interior of this extraordinary building focuses on the big questions of humanity.
 Who are we?
 Where do we come from?
 Where do we want to go?
 What do we want to achieve?
 How do we want to achieve it?
 All of this against the background of sustainability and enhanced environmental awareness.
 I think it is important that such topics be taken up more in Rio.
 As for me, I can often be found in the ’Museu de Arte Naïf’ which is just a few minutes’ walk from my studio and houses a lovely, colourful permanent exhibition.
 My personal highlight is the organic food that can be savoured in the cosy garden.